FAMILY

 1. Industrialization:

-With the British’s advent in India, a process of industrialization started which brought about far-reaching changes in Indian social and economic life.
+With the British’s advent in India, industrialization started, which brought about far-reaching changes in Indian social and economic life.
 Industrialization resulted in the flow of the rural population to the urban areas.

 People moved from rural areas to urban areas for jobs and a better standard of living, breaking their joint family relationships.
 Thus, modern industries shattered the very foundation of the joint family system in India.

-Along with the process of industrialization, the process of urbanization has resulted in the weakening of the joint family system in India.
+Along with industrialization, urbanization has resulted in the weakening of the joint family system in India.
 The urban population has grown at a faster rate in our country in the last few decades.

-The result of urbanization has been the establishment of nuclear families because urban-dwellers choose nuclear families.
-Urbanization has emphasized individuality and privacy which encourage the establishment of independent family units.
+Urbanization has resulted in the establishment of nuclear families because urban dwellers choose nuclear families.
+Urbanization has emphasized individuality and privacy, which encourage the establishment of independent family units.
 M.S.
-Gore has maintained that the urban families shift away from joint family norms in their attitudes, role perceptions, and behaviour.
+Gore has maintained that urban families shift away from joint family norms in their attitudes, role perceptions, and behaviour.

-A change in attitude towards joint family is evident among the urban educated persons.
-In addition, the women who have got gainful jobs seek more freedom in many aspects.
+A change in attitude towards joint family life is evident among urban educated people.
+In addition, women who have gained gainful jobs seek more freedom in many aspects.
 Therefore, they try to restrict kinship ties.

 Louis Wirth also believed that the city is not conducive to the traditional type of family life.
 According to him, as a unit of social life, the family is emancipated from the larger kinship group characteristics of the village and the individual members pursue their divergent interests in their vocational, educational, religious, recreational” and political life.

 Education has affected the joint family system in more ways than one.
-It has brought about changes in attitudes, beliefs, values and ideologies of the people.
-These changes are visible among both males and females who are educated.
+It has brought about changes in people's attitudes, beliefs, values, and ideologies.
+These changes are visible among both educated males and females.
 Education has also created individualistic attitudes among educated persons.
 Hence, education has worked against the maintenance of the joint family system.

 I. P. Desai and A. D. Ross have highlighted the role of education against the joint family in two ways.
 One, by emphasizing individualism, puts before the people the concept of the type of family contrary to the joint family system.
 Two, it prepares the people for occupations that cannot be found in their native places.
-As a result, they get themselves separated from the ancestral family and live in areas that provide them with occupations suited to their education.
-In course of time, these people lose contact with parental family.
-They imbibe new ways of living and thinking which are damaging to the joint family sentiment.
+As a result, they get themselves separated from their ancestral family and live in areas that provide them with occupations suited to their education.
+With time, these people lose contact with their parental family.
+They imbibe new ways of living and thinking, which are damaging to the joint family sentiment.

 The educated Indian women are impressed by modern family life.
-They have become conscious of their rights and equality with men.
-They have started making use of educational and employment opportunities.
+They have become conscious of their rights and equality with men and have started taking advantage of educational and employment opportunities.

 The impact of Western culture can be seen in many ways.
 First, it resulted in the ideals of liberty and equality.
 Second, it resulted in individualism.
 Third, it resulted in materialism.
 As a combined result of this Western influence, the old and traditional Hindu values underwent tremendous changes and the very nature of joint living was affected.

-Change in age of marriage, freedom in mate selection and change in the attitude of individuals towards marriage have also affected the joint family system.
-The head of the family less and less determines the choice of the marriage partners.
+Changes in the age of marriage, freedom in mate selection and changes in individuals' attitudes towards marriage have also affected the joint family system.
+The head of the family determines the choice of the marriage partners less and less.

-People are less subject to parental control and other forms of social pressure regarding whom and when they shall marry.
-The older external and one-sided control is replaced by the choice of mate.
-This has weakened the patriarchal control over the family and family mores.
+People are less subject to parental control and other forms of social pressure regarding whom and when they marry.
+The choice of mate replaces the older external and one-sided control, which has weakened patriarchal control over the family and family mores.

 The joint family system has received a great setback from several legislations.
 These legislations are: